 Every year, the Philadelphia Water Department distributes the annual Drinking Water Quality Report to all customers.
 This is required of all water utilities by the Federal Safe Drinking Water Act, and it provides the customer with information on the quality of their drinking water.
 The EPA requires certain fundamental information to be in this report.
-It must include the source of the drinking water, the susceptibility to contamination of that source, the level of contaminants in the drinking water and the EPA health standards for comparison, the likely source of contaminants, the potential health effects of any violations and the system's actions to restore safe drinking water, a message to vulnerable populations on avoiding Cryptosporidium, education information on nitrate, arsenic and lead if a concern to the system, and additional sources of information.
+It must include the source of the drinking water, the susceptibility to contamination of that source, the level of contaminants in the drinking water and the EPA health standards for comparison, the likely source of contaminants, the potential health effects of any violations and the system's actions to restore safe drinking water, a message to vulnerable populations on avoiding Cryptosporidium, education information.
 Water systems may also enhance their reports with consumers with other additional information pertaining to their drinking water.

-Although extensive information about PWD's source water protection efforts is available to the public online and through reports posted on the website, for the customer not actively seeking information about their drinking water, PWD provides source water protection information straight to the customers through the annual drinking water quality report.
-The most recent report, published in 2018 shares information on the Schuylkill and Delaware River Source Water Protection Plans, pharmaceuticals, source tracking of Cryptosporidium, and the Partnership for Safe Water.
+Although extensive information about PWD's source water protection efforts is available to the public online and through reports posted on the Watershed Protection and Regulatory Reporting websites, for the customer not actively seeking information about their drinking water, PWD provides source water protection information straight to the customers through the annual drinking water quality report.
+The most recent report shares information on the Schuylkill and Delaware River Source Water Protection Plans, pharmaceuticals, source tracking of Cryptosporidium, and the Partnership for Safe Water.
 The report also includes locations of where to find additional information on the issues covered.
 Although the EPA does not require such a breadth of information on source water protection to be in the annual water quality report, PWD takes a proactive approach to customer education.
+These reports are also published to the Philadelphia Water Department website on an annual basis.